Custom Search

 Teleportation is the number one means of travel in Second Life.
 As such, there are lots of different ways to do it.

 Landmarks are the main way.
 They're sort of the Second Life equivalent of webpage bookmarks.
-You can set one up almost anywhere by selecting "Create Landmark Here" from the "World" menu in a spot you'd like to revisit.
+You can set one up almost anywhere by pressing the little star in your browser window thingy at the top of your screen.
 More often, you'll pick them up from people, places and things that give them to you.
-It will show in in your inventory as a push-pin with the name of the place next to it.
+It will show in in your inventory as a globe with the name of the place next to it.
 Double click and and you'll be asked if you really want to Teleport there.
 If you do, click "Teleport."

-If you look at the map (click the "Map" button at the bottom of the screen), you can also select Landmarks from a menu, but they have a bad habit of accumulating and getting hard to follow, for some reason.
+If you look at the map, you can also select Landmarks from a menu, but they have a bad habit of accumulating and getting hard to follow, for some reason.
 You can also teleport from the map by double-clicking on the map on the place you'd like to be.
 If you're allowed, you'll teleport there.

 You can also get a teleport from someone else . . . or give one.
-To teleport someone to where you are, pull up their Profile (see below) and click "Offer Teleport".
-(If the button is grayed out, they're probably not around to offer a Teleport to.)
+To teleport someone to where you are, pull up their Profile (see below) and click the gear button.
+A menu will pop up with "Offer Teleport" as an option.
+(If the option is grayed out, they're probably not around to offer a Teleport to.)

 And, of course, if somebody teleports you, you'll get a message asking to accept or decline.
 Hit "Teleport" and you'll be teleported to where that person is.